 For a related and more in-depth article on steps to heal your digestive center, go here.

-Although not the most fun topic in the world to talk about, remember that this is a no bullshit journey we’re on here.
-To be a true BodyHacker means you aren’t shy to get down and dirty when you need to, and one of those areas is with your own poo.
+Although not the most fun topic in the world to talk about, what comes out of your body is just as important as what goes into it.
+To truly work on our health means we aren’t shy to get down and dirty when we need to, and one of those areas is with our own poo.

-It's good to start practicing, because you’ll have to get friendly with your poop for all those exciting stool tests coming your way as you journey into the world of biohacking, reshaping your gut microbiome and operating at godly digestion.
+It's good to start practicing the comfort level now, because you’ll have to get friendly with your poop for all those exciting stool tests coming your way as you journey into the world of optimizing your health, reshaping your gut microbiome and operating at peak digestion.
 In any case, your poop can tell you a lot about whether you’re operating at top notch levels or dealing with something that needs your attention ASAP, and in this article we'll take a look at several considerations.

 If you’re supplementing, know that it just comes with the territory to suddenly find yourself invited to a surprise diarrhea party because you either took too much of something, your body is detoxing from the added nutrition or it simply didn’t agree with you for whatever reason.